Fentanyl Withdrawal Symptoms & Detox Timeline

 adcare hospital facility

+Fentanyl detox is available in various locations.
 Medical detox at AdCare is offered in two inpatient settings located in Massachusetts and Rhode Island.
 Our inpatient hospital environment provides a drug-free space and the 24/7 support of our medical staff.
-We provide an easy transition from detox to inpatient rehab, as our detox programs are located inside our inpatient rehab facilities.
-We also offer numerous outpatient programs across MA and RI for those who wish to transition to some form of outpatient care.

 Was this page helpful?